dyatsouk/lib/README.md

 ### Using a configuration file

-Strategies and their parameters can be described in a JSON file.
+Strategies and their parameters can be described in a JSON **or YAML** file.
 Each role is mapped to a strategy class name and optional constructor arguments.
-For
+For example in JSON:
-example:

 ```json
 {